 Students may also write a thesis independently with a faculty advisor.
-In this case, students register for the faculty member's section of HIST C4997/8 Independent Senior Thesis in History for one or two terms.
-Independent thesis writers should identify an appropriate advisor in the term before they begin the thesis and should submit an advisor-approved proposal to the Director of Undergraduate Studies before the beginning of the thesis term (August 1st for the fall and December 1st for the spring).
+In this case, students register for the faculty member's section of HIST UN3840/1 Independent Senior Thesis in History for one or two terms.
+Independent thesis writers should identify an appropriate advisor in the term before they begin the thesis and should submit a proposal to the Director of Undergraduate Studies and Undergraduate Administrator before the thesis term (August 1st for the fall and December 1st for the spring).

-Thesis Funding Opportunities
+Senior Thesis Funding Opportunities

-Edwin Robbins Summer Research Fellowship: DOC format
+- Edwin Robbins Summer Research Fellowship

 The department offers two fellowships of $2,500 each year to support summer research in preparation for writing a senior thesis.
 Interested students must identify a faculty member willing to supervise the research project and submit a proposal of no more than 1,500 words.
 Only CC Junior majors intending to write a thesis are eligible.